-You Might Also Like: Chocolate Chip Peanut Butter Bars
+Readers also love these Chocolate Chip Peanut Butter Bars

-These pumpkin brownies are a delicious and healthy post-workout choice.
+The pumpkin brownies are a delicious and healthy post-workout choice.

 You can eat them unfrosted or top the brownies with peanut butter, almond butter, coconut butter, or any favorite frosting recipe.

 Or you can simply press some mini chocolate chips on top right before they go in the oven for an easy no-frosting brownie that is ultra chocolatey.

 I opted for both frosting and mini chocolate chips in these healthy pumpkin brownies, because I’m indecisive like that.